When Should You Perform a Factory Reset?

 Router Factory Reset FAQs

-How do I reset a NETGEAR Router's Password?
+How do I factory reset a NETGEAR router?